pierredarrieutort/fitext/README.md

         ELEMENTS = document.getElementsByClassName( 'fit-this-text' ),
         IS_WIDEABLE = true

-    fit( ELEMENTS, IS_WIDEABLE )
+    fitext( ELEMENTS, IS_WIDEABLE )
 }
 ```

-In the previous example, we listen to all event that can makes overflow texts from their containers, we prevent all break cases by executing the `fit` function.
+In the previous example, we listen to all event that can makes overflow texts from their containers, we prevent all break cases by executing the `fitext` function.

 ## Using a CDN